 What is body fat percentage?

-Body fat percentage (BFP) is simply the amount of fat, or the fat mass, of your body divided by your overall total body mass (or weight).
-This does not necessarily mean that once the percentage of body fat has been deducted from the equation, that everything else that is left is muscle mass as some people believe.
-After the fat percentage of the body has been calculated everything left over is know as ‘lean body mass’ and includes water, bones, organs, hair and muscle which is a little misleading as bones and hair are not that ‘lean’.
+Body fat percentage (BFP) is simply the amount of fat, or the fat mass, of your body divided by your overall total body weight (or mass).
+This does not necessarily mean that once the percentage of body fat has been deducted from the equation, that everything else that is left is muscle mass, as some people believe.
+After the fat percentage of the body has been calculated everything left over is know as ‘lean body mass’ or lean mass, and includes water, bones, organs, hair and muscle which is a little misleading as bones and hair are not that ‘lean’.